Latest News

 There are two different modes: 'CUTOFF" and "RUN".

-The report stated that when fuel control switches from 'CUTOFF to RUN' are moved while the aircraft is flying, each engine's system will automatically manage a relighting and thrust recovery sequence, including ignition and fuel introduction.
+The report stated that when fuel control switches from 'CUTOFF to RUN' are moved while the aircraft is flying, the control system of each engine automatically manages a sequence for relighting and restoring thrust, including ignition and fuel injection.

 John Nance, an aviation safety expert from the United States, said that "no sane person would turn off those switches in flight", especially when the plane was just beginning to climb.
 (Reporting from Abhijith Gaapavaram, New Delhi; Dan Catchpole, Seattle; editing by Jamie Freed).